-A{CFG} is a decidable language.
+$A{\mathsf{CFG}}$ is a decidable language.

-PROOF IDEA For CFG G and string w we want to determine whether G generates w.
+PROOF IDEA For CFG G and string w, we want to determine whether G generates w.
 One idea is to use G to go through all derivations to determine whether any is a derivation of w.
 This idea doesn't work, as infinitely many derivations may have to be tried.
 If G does not generate w, this algorithm would never halt.
-This idea gives a Turing machine that is a recognizer, but not a decider, for A{CFG} .
+This idea gives a Turing machine that is a recognizer, but not a decider, for $A{CFG}$ .

-To make this Turing machine into a decider we need to ensure that the algorithm tries only finitely many derivations.
-In Problem 2.26 (page 130) we showed that, if G were in Chomsky normal form, any derivation of w has 2n-1 steps, where n is the length of w.
-In that case checking only derivations with 2n-1 steps to determine whether G generates w would be sufficient.
+To make this Turing machine into a decider, we need to ensure that the algorithm tries only finitely many derivations.
+In Problem 2.26 (page 157) we showed that if G were in Chomsky normal form, any derivation of w has 2n-1 steps, where n is the length of w.
+In that case, checking only derivations with 2n-1 steps to determine whether G generates w would be sufficient.
 Only finitely many such derivations exist.
 We can convert G to Chomsky normal form by using the procedure given in Section 2.1.

-PROOF The TM S for A{CFG} follows.
+PROOF The TM S for $A{CFG}$ follows.

-S = "On input $\langle G, w \rangle$, where G is a CFG and w is a string:
+S = "On input $\langle G, w \rangle$ , where G is a CFG and w is a string:

-- 1. Convert G to an equivalent grammar in Chomsky normal form. - 2.
-List all derivations with 2n-1 steps, where n is the length of w, except if n=0, then instead list all derivations with 1 step. - 3.
+- 1. Convert ${\cal G}$ to an equivalent grammar in Chomsky normal form. - 2.
+List all derivations with 2n-1 steps, where n is the length of w; except if n=0, then instead list all derivations with one step. - 3.
 If any of these derivations generate w, accept; if not, reject."

 The problem of determining whether a CFG generates a particular string is related to the problem of compiling programming languages.
 The algorithm in TM S is very inefficient and would never be used in practice, but it is easy to describe and we aren't concerned with efficiency here.
-In Part Three of this book we address issues concerning the running time and memory use of algorithms.
-In the proof of Theorem 7.16, we describe a more efficient algorithm for recognizing context-free languages.
+In Part Three of this book, we address issues concerning the running time and memory use of algorithms.
+In the proof of Theorem 7.16, we describe a more efficient algorithm for recognizing general context-free languages.
+Even greater efficiency is possible for recognizing deterministic context-free languages.